-SC&I Associate Professor of Library and Information Science Vivek Singh has been awarded the 2022 Best Paper Award from the IEEE Computer Society's journal IEEE Intelligent Systems by the IEEE Computer Society Publications Board for the paper "Intelligent Pandemic Surveillance via Privacy-Preserving Crowdsensing."
+Awarded in Fall 2023, SC&I Associate Professor of Library and Information Science Vivek Singh has won the 2022 Best Paper Award from the IEEE Computer Society's journal IEEE Intelligent Systems by the IEEE Computer Society Publications Board for the paper "Intelligent Pandemic Surveillance via Privacy-Preserving Crowdsensing."

 With funding from the National Science Foundation, Singh and his colleagues conducted research to develop a crowdsensing tool designed to collect self-reported COVID-19 symptoms, while providing privacy guarantees to the users.
 The tool was launched as a mobile app on Apple Store and Google Play during the COVID pandemic.
 Through this research Singh specifically focused on supporting the privacy needs of users when interacting with such apps.